23f3004255/task-hello_world/README.md

 # Hello World Centered Webpage

-This is a simple web page that displays the text **HELLO WORLD** in bold, block letters centered in the display, with a white background and black text.
-The project is ready to be deployed on GitHub Pages.
+A minimalist static web page displaying **HELLO WORLD** centered with a black background and white text.
+Perfect for deploying on GitHub Pages or using as a template for future projects.

 ## Features
-- Large, bold, uppercase "HELLO WORLD" centered on the page
+- Centered, large, bold, uppercase "HELLO WORLD"
-- High contrast: white background, black text
+- High contrast: black background, white text
-- Clean, minimalist design
+- Clean and modern appearance
-- Fully responsive and works on all modern browsers
+- Fully responsive and works in all modern browsers

 ## Getting Started

 ### View Online
-Publish this repository to GitHub Pages to see it live.
+Publish this repository on GitHub Pages to see the web page live.

 ### Run Locally
-Just open `index.html` in your web browser.
-No installation or dependencies required.
+Open `index.html` directly in your web browser.
+No dependencies or installation are required.

+## Project Structure

+index.html    # Main HTML file
+style.css     # Stylesheet for layout and appearance LICENSE       # MIT License information
+README.md     # Project documentation

 ## License